abdullahbinejaz1965/scd-project/README.md

 ## 📌 Overview

-**SCD Project** is a project by *Abdullah Binejaz* aimed at [brief description: what the project does — e.g. “managing uploads, SQL scripts, etc.”].
+**SCD Project** is a project by *Abdullah Binejaz* developed as part of the **Software Construction & Development (SCD)** course.
-This project includes database schema files, upload functionality, and other supporting scripts/resources.
+The project demonstrates how to integrate a database with an application for managing and storing information.
+It includes SQL schema files for database design, upload functionality for handling user data, and supporting scripts/resources that make it easier to set up and run the system.

 ---